kgorins/origins-plus-plus-wiki/README.md

 _A binturong is a bear cat of the trees._

 * **"Weak to Explosions**: Binturongs are weak to explosion damage
-* **Camouflage**: [Save Toolbar Activator] You can camouflage into yoursurroundings to become invisible, but use hunger doing so
+* **Camouflage**: [Save Toolbar Activator] You can camouflage into your surroundings to become invisible, but use hunger doing so
 * **Sharp Claws**: Binturongs deal extra damage with their sharp claws
 * **Paws Down**: When crouching, binturongs are smaller
 * **Flammable Fur**: Binturongs hide is very flammable, so it causes themextra damage